vrde/notes/docker-compose-playground/README.md

 # [WIP] Docker and Docker Compose playground
 Docker Compose is an amazing technology.
 I often rely on someone else's `docker-compose.yml`, and if something is not working I find myself hammering on some options (I don't fully understand) to try make it work, most of the time with no luck.

-What I'm sharing here are some experiments that helped me understanding better Docker Compose.
+What I'm sharing here are some experiments that helped me understanding better Docker and Docker Compose.
 I made this document public hoping other creatures will find it useful.

-I'm focusing on [Docker Compose version 3](https://docs.docker.com/compose/compose-file/) (unfortunately, they don't have a permanent URL for that specific version of the documentation), specifically on how to connect to containers from:
+I'm focusing on Docker 17.05 (Community Edition, don't get me started with the name) and [Docker Compose version 3](https://docs.docker.com/compose/compose-file/) (unfortunately, they don't have a permanent URL for that specific version of the documentation), specifically on how to connect to containers from:
 - the host
 - another container run with `docker`
 - another container in a `docker-compose.yml`